PFAS Lawsuits

 Concerns about the potential health impacts of widespread PFAS contamination have increased in recent years.
 Research has shown that PFAS exposure may be tied to various health issues, including an increased risk of cancer.

-- Lower antibody response to vaccines
+- Lower antibody response to vaccines, Environment International, 2023

 What Are the Main Types of PFAS Lawsuits?